stevebuik/Graphvizforce-Lightning/README.md

 TODO setup Travis CI with build indicator

+## Features

+**Graphviz Rendering**

+Automatically layout of an ERD diagram based on Objects/Fields of your choice.
+Exportable in Graphviz or SVG format if you want to use these diagrams in documentation.

+Save (or clone) your diagrams for later so that you can modify them later.

+**Automatic diagram generation**

+Scans Apex Classes or Triggers to find Object/Field references and adds them to the diagram.
+In future, other sources will be added e.g. Reports and Dashboards.
+It's open for extension so you can create your own custom sources if required.

+**SOQL Generation**

+Any diagram can be rendered as a SOQL join query, with support for joins via parent and child relationships.
+1-click copy of the SOQL makes it easy to move into your favourite query runner.

 ## Getting started as a developer

 First, clone this project to your local filesystem.